TiahWeiJun/DSP/README.md

    ```bash
    brew install cmake
    ```
+2. Make sure GCC is installed on Mac
-2. In the project directory, create dir named 'build' and navigate into it.
+3. In the project directory, create dir named 'build' and navigate into it.
 This is to keep the source directory clean.
    ```bash
    mkdir build && cd build
    ```
-3. Run this command to generate build files and build the project
+4. Run this command to generate build files and build the project
    ```
    cmake .. && make
    ```
-4. Run the executable
+5. Run the executable
    ```
    ./B_Plus_Tree_Project
    ```
-5. To automate the building and running of the code after changes, can create a .sh file with the following commands and just run it everytime
+6. To automate the building and running of the code after changes, can create a .sh file with the following commands and just run it everytime
    ```
    cd build
    cmake ..